 They’re not as absorbent as disposables

-It depends on the type of reusable nappies and type of cloth diaper absorbency you’re using (see below for my cloth diaper absorbency chart) but I have yet to find a reusable combo that lasts up to 12 hours like a disposable.
-Now Ursula has magically started sleeping through the night, that’s a real problem for me as she wakes up wet in the night with cloth.
+It depends on the type of reusable nappies and absorbency you’re using (see below for my cloth diaper absorbency chart).
+However I have yet to find a reusable combo that lasts up to 12 hours like a disposable.

-They can be a pain when you’re out
+They can be a hassle when you’re out

-They take up more space in your nappy bag and you have to carry around the dirties, so if your child blesses you with a massive, super messy/sticky, unflushable poo at the start of a day out you may end up having to carry it around with you all day until you can get home and scrape it off.
-You can seal it up in a good quality wet bag of course but let’s face it, it’s much simpler to throw it away.
+They take up more space in your nappy bag and you have to carry around the dirties.
+If your child blesses you with a massive unflushable poo at the start of a day out, you may end up carrying it around all day.

 Are cloth nappies better for the environment?

-Recycling charity WRAP estimates that the UK alone throws away approximately 3 billion disposable nappies each year, with each child using between 4,000-6,000 from birth to potty training.
+Recycling charity WRAP estimates that the UK alone throws away approximately 3 billion disposable nappies each year.
+That’s based on each child using between 4,000-6,000 from birth to potty training.

-Each of those nappies will theoretically take between 200-500 year to decompose, and even so-called biodegradable nappies struggle to break down in a landfill environment with no oxygen or movement to help the decomposition process.
+Each of those nappies will theoretically take between 200-500 year to decompose.
+Even so-called biodegradable nappies struggle to break down in a landfill environment.
+That’s because there is no oxygen or movement to help the decomposition process.

-A 2008 report by the Environment Agency showed that cloth nappies can have up to 40% lower global warming impact than disposables, but only when used responsibly.
+A 2008 report by the Environment Agency showed that cloth nappies can have up to 40% lower global warming impact than disposables.
+But, importantly, only when used responsibly.
 This means: